about

 I am a Eugene-based designer and artist, most inspired by my deep connection with the natural world and my time spent in meditation.

 My process is multilayered and my work often begins as a sketch or loose study, sometimes just a feeling.
+My art is inspired by my deep love of the natural world.

-My newest collection of cyanotype botanical prints on silk scarves are available for purchase at the Maude Kerns Art Center Gallery in Eugene, Oregon.
-A portion of the proceeds from each sale supports the Art Center.
-Silk scarves are also at the Museum of Natural and Cultural History - University of Oregon.
-I’m currently expanding my cyanotype printing onto repurposed fabric.
+My collection of cyanotype botanical prints on silk scarves are available for purchase at the Museum of Natural and Cultural History - University of Oregon in Eugene, Oregon.
+A portion of the proceeds from each sale supports the museum.

 I’m currently a contributing artist with Jackleg Press and Maude Kerns Art Center, and honored to be a participating artist in the Lane Arts Council First Friday ArtWalk in 2023.